 You don’t need to do anything special to make sure your Leadpages appear in Google search results.
 However, by taking just a few extra steps, you can optimize your pages for Google Search and other products.

-Google AdWords can be a great way to promote your pages and get more traffic.
+Google Ads can be a great way to promote your pages and get more traffic.
 You can make it easy to find your business when people search for terms related to your industry, products, or services.

 It’s important to note, all ads must pass Google’s approval process.
 You can learn more about how Google reviews ads (and how to comply with AdWords standards) here: About the ad approval process ↗